stripedmustard/Team4/index.md

 # _daily activities_
 **_1/18/19_**
-- Met with Ryan at RGAN
+- Meeting with Ryan
-- Discussed more in detail about the Blog Bot
+- Went into specifics about the Blog Bot
-- Recommended anount of words (500-1000 words)
+- We agreed that the recommended amount of words is 500-1000 words
+-

+**_1/24/19_**
+- Creating the Web Crawler
+- Research about developing the Web Crawler

 **_1/29/19_**
 - Created an offline Wordpress plugin
-- Research about developing a Web Crawler
-- Research important keywords and phrases
+- Research important keywords and phrases for the Blog Bot
-- Worked on creating the Web Crawler

 **_2/1/19_**<p>
 Met with Ryan and Lonnie via Google Hangouts and discussed:<p>